martha-thomae/GuatC1/12_Tomas-Luis-de-Victoria_Mass/comments.md

 - Superius undotted breve is imperfect breve that falls in the third beat of the measure, rather than have an alteration preceding it.
 All breves are imperfect (unless dotted with a dot acting as dot of perfection) and there is no alterations --> JUST LIKE YOUR NOTES ON XVI C. MENSURAL MUSIC YOU WROTE ON YOUR THESIS.
 - Colored breve and two-note ligature is three colored breves long.

+Has been revised against CPDL?
+YES, IMSLP from other source.

 ### Section 3
 1. No corrections
 2. No orange labels since the beginning